JoshuaEnglish/pyxmlcheck/trunk/doc/overview.rst

         * ElementTree.Element objects
         * Text representing an ElementTree.Element object

-The :mod:`xchecx` module makes a few assumtions about |xml|-data, which, as I see it, as a few limitations:
+The :mod:`xcheck` module makes a few assumtions about |xml|-data, which, as I see it, as a few limitations:

 * No Meaningful Mixed Content: an element has either text or children,